Independent Agreement: Universiti of Technologi Petronas (UTP), Malaysia

 Study Abroad students are required to obtain an entry visa before their departure.
 The host university will apply for the entry visa on the students’ behalf, but it’s the student’s responsibility to pay and pick up the visa form the Embassy of Malaysia in Washington, D.C.

-Accommodation and meals are offered on campus.
-On-campus accommodation is double occupancy per room and the cost per student is about RM 40 per week or about $10, for non-air conditioned rooms or RM 80 per week or $20 for an air-conditioned unit for a housing cost typically between It comes to around $200-$400 per semester.
+are offered on campus.
+On-campus accommodation is double occupancy per room and the cost per student is about RM 40 per week or about $10, for non-air conditioned rooms or RM 80 per week or $20 for an air-conditioned unit.
+For a housing cost it typically comes to around $200-$400 per semester.
 Choice of housing units is not guaranteed.
 Obviously, cost of on-campus housing is very inexpensive, but air conditioning is not included in all units.
 If you are assigned to a non-air conditioned room, students use fans and acclimatize to the heat after a little while.